-Downloading ‘Reads’ data from your analytics dashboard gives you a detailed breakdown of your content analytics.
+Downloading ‘Reads’ raw data from your analytics dashboard gives you a detailed breakdown of your content analytics.
 To download this data, click on the drop-down arrow next to “Download” and select “Reads”.

 Reads data metrics